k2view-academy/K2View-Academy/articles/11_query_builder/01_query_builder_overview.md

 The Query Builder is an embedded visual query building component that allows you to build complex SQL queries on a selected [DB interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) using an intuitive interface.
 The Query Builder window has two tabs:
-* Query, where you can build and run an SQL query on selected DB Tables, Views or Synonyms.
+* Query, where you can build and run an SQL query on selected DB tables, views or synonyms.
-* Results, which displays the results of the executed SQL Query.
+* Results, which displays the results of the executed SQL query.

 Note:
 The [DB interface](/articles/05_DB_interfaces/03_DB_interfaces_overview.md) has a [Schema Filter](/articles/05_DB_interfaces/03_DB_interfaces_overview.md#schema-filter) setting which enables filtering the DB schema’s list that is used by the Query Builder and the [DB queries](/articles/07_table_population/01_table_population_overview.md) in the DB interface.